Hiking the Wahiawā Hills Trail on Oʻahu

 North Fork of the Kaukonahua Stream

-After the Kaukonahua crossing, the trail climbs back out about 450 ft. on the north side of the loop.
+After the Kaukonahua Stream crossing, the Wahiawā Hills Trail climbs about 450 ft.
+(137 m) to reach the north side of the loop.

 Wahiawā Hills Trail